 Even if it’s not the lightest rain jacket around, we are surprised that Marmot chose to not include a stuff pocket with the Minimalist.
 While their own lightweight PreCip and competitors like Outdoor Research’s Foray stow in their hand pocket, the Minimalist lacks the two-sided zipper.
 If you’ll be using the shell for backpacking or travel, however, you can roll it into the hood and tighten with the rear cinch cord.
 When stowed, the Minimalist isn’t very compact—it’s about the size and shape of an American football—but it does the trick for daily wear and the occasional backcountry trip.

-We like the Marmot Minimalist a lot—it’s been ranked at the top of our rain jacket review for multiples years—and one of the big factors is its build quality.
+We like the Marmot Minimalist a lot—it’s been ranked at the top of our rain jacket round-up for multiples years—and one of the big factors is its build quality.
 Simply put, nothing we’ve worn can match it for the price.
-The exterior has a super clean, high-end look and feel, and Marmot nailed the details with Velcro that remains sticky over time and durable cinch cord and toggles.
+The exterior has a super-clean, high-end look and feel, and Marmot nailed the details with Velcro that remains sticky over time and durable cinch cord and toggles.
 All the zippers are easy to operate and have worked seamlessly over the years, and we particularly like the strong main zip with its large teeth and substantial zipper pull that’s glove-friendly.
 It’s true that Paclite is among Gore-Tex’s lightest and most compressible designs, but outside of using the shell for activities it’s not designed for like skiing or rock climbing, we have very few concerns about durability.

 Features: Hood and Pockets